-We note that there are smoke detectors installed.
+We note that a smoke detector and carbon-monoxide detector have been installed.

 Any additional limits to inspection

 For flats / maisonettes

 Only the subject flat and internal communal areas giving access to the flat were inspected.

 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.